J0vid/Colormesh/README.md

 # Colormesh
-An R package for analyzing color patterns in images
+An R package for analyzing color patterns in images - this is jenn trying to edit

 ## Installation